 B) Optimal body usage

-While mindfully feeling emotions is a part of optimal body usage, it also includes allowing for high potential for technical execution.
-When the body is used to its fullest potential, it is relaxed, fluid, strong, and efficient, which is influenced by well-balanced dynamic posture and the whole body being involved and unified.
-It is the ideal balance between control and freedom.
-In addition to allowing for quickness, precision, and power, optimal body usage also helps communicate music by eliminating tension.
-Even if the body is mindfully feeling the character of the music, tension acts as a blockage of letting the emotion flow throughout the body, such as tension in the shoulder preventing emotion from flowing to the arms, hands, and fingers from the rest of the body.
+While mindfully feeling emotions is a part of optimal body usage, it also includes increasing consistent precision.
+When the body is used to its fullest potential, it is relaxed, fluid, strong, and efficient.
+These factors rely on a well-balanced dynamic posture and the whole body being involved and unified, creating the ideal balance between control and freedom.
+In addition, optimal body usage helps communicate music by eliminating tension.
+Even if the body is mindfully feeling the character of the music, tension blocks the flow of emotion throughout the body, such as tension in the shoulder preventing emotion from flowing to the arms, hands, and fingers from the rest of the body.

 Good tone quality involves maximizing resonance, fullness of sound and having clear projection regardless of dynamic range.
-It is created by relaxed whole-body strength and polished technique that contribute to organic quality by allowing the unrestricted potential of an instrument’s sound to be heard.
+It is created by relaxed whole-body strength and polished technique, allowing the unrestricted potential of an instrument’s sound to be heard.
 High tone quality notes can bring about an emotional reaction even without a specific feeling put into them simply because they can sound enchanting.

-While there is some subjectivity to what good intonation is (such as what frequency an instrument is tuned to and when one uses Pythagorean Intonation, Just Intonation, Equal Temperament or Expressive Intonation), possible goals of intonation include contributing towards tone quality, clearly distinguishable intervals, and creating a recognizable system of tonality.
-Accurate and consistent intonation is also essential for creating phrases, as a collection of notes played in tune are connected by their shared sense of tonality.
-For example, a common musical idea, a scale, sounds very familiar because of its recognizable progression of notes, intervals, and tonality.
-Intonation is a large part of the coherence of a scale or any musical idea, as out of tune or wrong notes would significantly reduce the cohesiveness and line of the musical idea.
-Good intonation is also pleasant to hear.
+There is some subjectivity to what good intonation is, such as what frequency an instrument is tuned to and when one uses Pythagorean Intonation, Just Intonation, Equal Temperament or Expressive Intonation.
+Some goals of intonation include contributing towards tone quality, easily distinguishable intervals, and creating a recognizable system of tonality.
+Consistent intonation is also essential for creating phrases, as a collection of notes played in tune are connected by their shared sense of tonality.
+For example, a common musical idea, a scale, sounds familiar because of its recognizable progression of notes, intervals, and tonality.
+Intonation is a large part of the coherence of a scale or any musical idea because out of tune or wrong notes would significantly reduce the cohesiveness and line of the musical idea.
+Accurate intonation is even pleasant to hear on isolated individual notes.

 Lyricism and organic quality in action

 It is important to hear how these concepts contribute to a musical performance.
 Attached is a link of my playing in which I practiced and performed with the goal of consciously implementing lyricism and organic quality.
 I recommend listening to the section from 2:39 to 3:09 because it has the most dramatic changes in dynamics, tempo, and character.
-One should consider listening with as little thinking and analyzing as possible if it helps one feel more engaged with the music.
+One should consider listening with minimal thinking if it helps one feel more engaged with the music.

 1) My movement was fueled by breath, and I brought in more air as I wanted phrases to grow louder.
-This also created a sense of momentum that either increased or decreased depending on how I was breathing, which gave phrases direction, created variation in my bow speed, and created a sense that my resources are limited, which helped phrases lead to specific notes or end lyrically.
+This also created a sense of momentum that either increased or decreased depending on how I was breathing.
+My breath gave phrases direction, created variation in my bow speed, and created a sense that my resources are limited, which helped phrases lead to specific notes or end lyrically.

 2) Emotive friction was changed alongside momentum to create a range of emotions in the sound.
-I did this by increasing bow weight, lowering the contact point, increasing vibrato speed, and speeding up the tempo to increase emotive friction, and did the opposite to decrease it.
+I added bow weight, lowered the contact point, increased vibrato speed, and sped up the tempo to increase emotive friction, and did the opposite to decrease it.
 The fluctuations in tempo reflect how the voice would vary the length of words and syllables and the rate in which they are said or sung.
 This created a sense of flow that would not have been possible if the tempo stayed exactly regular.